-Danish cuisines has many differences, and a few similarities with Dominican's, as do the countries.
+Danish cuisine has many differences, and a few similarities with Dominican cookery, as do both countries.
 Let me show you.

 | Lee en Español |

 ‘Danish cuisine?’ you would probably ask, ‘isn’t this site about Dominican cuisine?’
 Yes, indeed, but this hasn’t stopped us from writing about Caribbean cuisine; and the fact that we love and promote our vernacular cuisine does not mean that we do not enjoy exploring what lies beyond our little chunk of island.
 Besides, I have another good reason to write about Danish cuisine, but we’ll get there later.

 A good start for this would be to tell you how Denmark is alike and how it is different from the Dominican Republic.

 Despite the abysmal differences between Denmark and the Dominican Republic, it isn’t hard to find the two things that are common to both countries.
 Denmark is roughly the same size as the Dominican Republic (if we ignore Greenland of course).
 As is the Dominican Republic, Denmark is almost entirely surrounded by water, Denmark more so because it is comprised by the mainland, two large islands and countless smaller islands; so many that even those big enough to be visible in a map can’t be counted with my fingers and toes.